 Meet Incoming Professor of Finance, Kaveh Moradi

-Moradi, who expects to receive his Ph.D. degree this summer from the John Molson School of Business at Concordia University in Montreal, will come to Merrimack College as an Assistant Professor in the fall semester to join the Department of Accounting & Finance.
+Moradi, who expects to receive his Ph.D. degree this summer from the John Molson School of Business at Concordia University in Montreal, will come to Merrimack College Assistant Professor in the fall session to join the Department of Accounting & Finance.
 He received his B.S. in Mechanical Engineering, and completed his M.S. in Social-Economic Systems Engineering.
 We managed to get a few moments from his busy schedule in order to discuss his career path and his favorite sports.

-From a BS Mechanical Engineering to a PhD in Finance doesn’t seem like a natural path.
+From a BS Mechanical Engineering to PhD in Finance doesn’t seem like a natural path.
 What caused you to change from Mechanical Engineering to Finance?

-I was encouraged to choose engineering for my undergraduate studies because I had a strong background of Mathematics, but after my first internship I realized that I was more passionate about Economics and Finance.
+I was encouraged to choose engineering for my undergraduate studies because I had strong background of Mathematics, but after my first internship I realized that I was more passionate about Economics and Finance.
 For my master’s degree I chose Industrial Engineering with special emphasis in Social-Economic Systems Engineering, which was a transitional path from Engineering to Finance.

 What were the key turning points in your career path?

 In my opinion, finding a subject that one is truly passionate about is of utmost importance.
 I am very passionate about Finance, and really happy about my choice.
 After I changed my field, I had to catch up with my peers, who had Finance backgrounds, which wasn’t an easy task.
 However, my interest in the subject made the transition much easier, which highlights the importance of being interested in your major.